ton-community/ton-docs/docs/participate/network-maintenance/staking-incentives.md

 The amount of the fine is fixed and equals 101 TON(Network Parameter `ConfigParam40:MisbehaviourPunishmentConfig`), which is roughly equal to the validator's income per round.

-Value of fine May Due the audience and the number of transactions in TON is growing rapidly and it is vital that the quality of work is at its best.
+Value of fine may change, due the audience and the number of transactions in TON is growing rapidly and it is vital that the quality of work is at its best.

 ### Fine Distribution